DataScientest-Studio/mai24_cmlops_animaux/README.md

     │   │   ├── mdl_pipeline_dag.py <- Pipeline for new model training and management
     │   ├── logs
     │   ├── plugins
+    │   ├── .env.example            <- Airflow environnement variables (to complete and rename .env)
+    │   └── *docker-compose.yaml*
     │
     ├── data
     │   ├── 1.
 Initial              <- The original, immutable data dump.
     │   ├── 2.
 External             <- New data Collection (Production)
     │   ├── 3. interim              <- Intermediate data that has been transformed and waiting model │   │                              integration
-    │   ├── 4. processed            <- The final, canonical data sets for modeling.
+    │   └── 4. processed            <- The final, canonical data sets for modeling.
     │
     ├── logs                        <- Logs from pipelines
     │